zabashh/Sales-Management-Portfolio/README.md

 # Business Request & User Stories

-The business request for this data analyst project was an executive sales report for sales managers.
-Based on the request that was made from the business, the following user stories were defined to fulfill delivery and ensure that acceptance criteria were maintained throughout the project.
+An executive sales report for sales managers was the business request for this data analyst project.
+The following user stories were designed to fulfill delivery and ensure that acceptance criteria were maintained throughout the project based on the business request.

 ## User Stories